Using Google Analytics 4 (GA4) to Measure and Improve Your Content Marketing

 To create a Google Analytics account:

 1. Click here to go to Google Analytics.
-Note: If you have a Google account, and are not signed in, click Sign in.
+Note: If you have a Google account and are not signed in, click Sign in.
 If you do not have a Google account, click Create an account.

-Installing Google Analytics using Google Tag Manager
+Installing Google Analytics 4 using Google Tag Manager

-Google Tag manager not only allows you to implement Google Analytics on your website, but it also gives an easy way to deploy and manage all other marketing tags (snippets of code or tracking pixel, think Facebook Pixel, Snapchat pixel, etc.) to your website without you needing a developer at all.
+Google Tag Manager not only allows you to implement Google Analytics on your website, but it also gives an easy way to deploy and manage all other marketing tags (snippets of code or tracking pixel, think Facebook Pixel, Snapchat pixel, etc.) to your website without needing a developer at all.

-Creating a Google Tag Manager account step 1: account and container setup
+Create a Google Tag Manager account

 Pretty straightforward, right?